ONSdigital/TakeOn-VP-Wrangler/README.md

       ]
     }

-    Hard coded  Validation Config which has list of QuestionCode and Derived Question Code combinations for example
+    Hard coded  Validation Config which has list of QuestionCodes

-                Question Code 601 != Derived Question Code 700
+                Question Code 601
-                Question Code 602 != Derived Question Code 701
+                Question Code 602

-Looping through the Validation Config and prepare Json for calling Validation Lambda i.e VET
+Looping through the Validation Config and prepare Json for calling 'takeon-vp-lambda-dev-run'

 The Prepared Json would be similar to

     {
-        "primaryValue":"150",
-        "comparisonValue":"603",
-        "metaData":null
+        "questionCode":"603",
+        "primaryValue":"150"
     }

- Call the Validation Lambda for a each item in Validation Config and stored each ValidationResult in a list
+ Call the takeon-vp-lambda-dev-run Lambda for a each item in Validation Config and stored each ValidationResult in a list

- The Output from Value comparison VET would be similar to
+ The Output from takeon-vp-lambda  would be similar to

  {
+    "triggered": true,
-   "valueFormula": "150 != 603",
+     "valueFormula": "146 != \"\"",
-   "triggered": true
+     "questionCode": "601"
  }

  Amend the Question Code to each ValidationResult similar to